 At the end of the academic year in Year One, students will undertake a second placement in a clinical setting consisting of 350 hours of clinical practice.
-Assigned clinical areas may include: intensive care unit, trauma care, stroke care, emergency department, oncology, and haematology care.
+Assigned clinical areas will include critical care: intensive care unit, trauma care, stroke care, emergency department, oncology, and haematology care.
 Small-group, peer-support, theological reflection sessions will take place at the placement site, facilitating a deepening of the student's reflective practice.
 The placement will consist of 10 weeks of placement, with 35 hours of clinical practice each week.
-Where possible, the placement will include three nights of rostered work and three rostered weekends, or equivalent.
+The placement will include three nights of rostered work and three rostered weekends.
 A Summer School will take place in Maynooth over 3 Saturdays.